se-sic/VaRA-Tool-Suite/docs/source/vara/passes/blame_verifier.rst

 Blame-MD-Verifier
 =================

-The Blame-Verifier can be used to analyse repositories in order to find inconsistencies between VaRA-commit-hashes and debug-commit-hashes.
+The Blame-Verifier is designed to analyse repositories in order to find inconsistencies between VaRA-commit-hashes and debug-commit-hashes.
 It accesses the IRegion of an instruction in a module to gain the VaRA-hash and compares it with the Debug-hash, which is gained through accessing the debug information in an instruction.
 The Blame-Verifier comes with a set of verifier-options, which can be used to filter the printed results of the analysis.

 Run Blame-MD-Verifier
 ---------------------